tr7200/Patent-text-similarity-and-venture-backed-innovation/README.md

 # Patent text similarity and cross-cultural venture-backed innovation

-Tensorflow-Keras neural networks of venture capital/corporate innovations research
+Tensorflow-Keras neural network implementation of venture capital/corporate innovations research

 Tools used: Tensorflow/Keras, PlaidML (for GPU), and Hyperas for hyperparameter tuning.